Showdown (sport): Europe

-In Europe Showdown is played in at least 20 countries:
+In Europe Showdown is played in at least 21 countries:

-Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, the Netherlands, Norway, Poland, Slovakia, Slovenia, Sweden, Switzerland and Turkey.
+Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, the Netherlands, Norway, Poland, Slovakia, Slovenia, Sweden, Switzerland Turkey and the United Kingdom.

 Africa

 We know that they are playing showdown in the following countries in Africa:

 Ghana, Uganda, South Africa, Kenya and Morocco.

 It has however proved to be really hard to get information about How many players there are, and how much they are playing.

 Asia

 Very little is known about the development of the sport in Asia.
 In The Philippines they started playing quite recently.

 In South Korea is so widely played that some players have participated in some international tournaments and Jun Hyoung Kim, Dong Hyun Kim and Min Sun An was the first players in a World Championship, in 2019 in Olbia.